New season menswear is rooted in an appreciation for practicality and enduring quality, with updates to our handcrafted boot offering.

 Image: © David Seeto, 1990

 Furthering global-expansion plans, a share of the business is sold to L Capital Asia, a private-equity fund sponsored by LVMH (Louis Vuitton Moët Hennessy), in 2013.
-In October 2014, the consortium of L Capital and IFM Investors, a global fund manager owned by 30 major Australian not-for-profit pension funds, acquires the residual stake from Ken Cowley and family.
+In October 2014, a global fund manager owned by 30 major Australian not-for-profit pension funds, acquires the residual stake from Ken Cowley and family.

 The business moves strongly into best practice e-Commerce, to help expand its global sales of footwear and leather craft for which demand continues to grow internationally.